 ISSUES (AND SUPPORTING INFORMATION SOURCES): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact SB 743 as Alternative to LOS development in the do other areas served by tran nsit. served by Authority along Wood to the Proje services be Transit Cer stop to the downtown northwest provides s between 5: existing be Project site access to tre rside Transit 2 is located tops adjacent 22 provides terris Station a Metrolink the site and aich is to the Route 22 s per week, :18 pm.
-The would allow o convenient W-1 Water Conservation and Efficiency Reduce per capita water u 2020. would be reapplicable requirement Standards (Code of I would be plumbing use. equired to be convated to the Growth of the onsistent with efficiency een Building 4, California The Project ith low-flow reduce water SW-1 Yard Waste Collection Provide green waste colle community-wide. ection bins 1 vould comply olid waste SW-2 Food Scrap and Paper Diversion Divert food and paper landfills by implementing and residential collection g commercial required to waste diver would also The Project participate is sion programs be subject to a city requirementation. in applicable s.
+The would allow o convenient W-1 Water Conservation and Efficiency Reduce per capita water u 2020. would be reapplicable requirement Standards (Code of I would be plumbing use. equired to be convated to the Growater of the Growater (Title 2 Regulations).
+Equipped with the converse of th onsistent with efficiency een Building 4, California The Project ith low-flow reduce water SW-1 Yard Waste Collection Provide green waste colle community-wide. ection bins 1 vould comply olid waste SW-2 Food Scrap and Paper Diversion Divert food and paper landfills by implementing and residential collection g commercial required to waste diver would also The Project participate is sion programs be subject to a city requirementation. in applicable s.
 The Project all applicable